-- Merchants that use a PCI-validated point-to-point encryption (P2PE) solution and have implemented it successfully are eligible for SAQ P2PE-HW.
+Merchants that use a PCI-validated P2PE (point-to-point encryption) solution and have implemented it successfully are eligible for this SAQ.

-Compliance through a self-assessment questionnaire seems straightforward, but each form contains hundreds of questions that require a comprehensive understanding of the PCI DSS.
+Although the concept of a self-assessment sounds straightforward, each form contains hundreds of questions that require an in-depth understanding of the PCI DSS.

 So although the SAQ gives you a framework that can be used to achieve compliance, you still need an expert to oversee the process.

 Those looking to understanding their requirements should take a look at our PCI DSS Foundation Course.

 This one-day course provides a comprehensive introduction to the Standard and delivers practical guidance on how it applies to certain organisations.

 You’ll learn what’s required for compliance before your organisation undergoes an assessment, and receive real-world examples to demonstrate the challenges you’ll face and how to overcome them.